-Prerequisites: Must own or rent instrument of choice unless special arrangements have been made with the instructor.
+Prerequisites: No prior experience in a band.
+Must own or rent instrument of choice unless special arrangements have been made with the instructor.

 Description: This class de-emphasizes performance and focuses on rudiments to solidify instrumental technique, and understanding of musical concepts, to ensure students have a solid foundation for their continuing band experience.
 If an incoming student feels that this intro course is unnecessary for them, they may attempt to audition out prior to the beginning of the semester.
+For students who have no experience in a band program.
+This class is designed to start students on a traditional band instrument and set them up for success in the Band class.

-Student Activities: Discussion and application of music fundamentals, Spring Concert, and Christmas Concert.
+Student Activities: Discussion and application of music fundamentals, Spring Concert , and Christmas Concert.
 Student Evaluation: Class and concert participation, homework, and tests.